swigof/Bnuuy-Deliverance/README.md

 ### TODOS

-* add back proper player movement
-  * use velocity based entity movement to streamline hitbox checking logic (l/r and down need bottom detection)
-  * only calc collision if tile changes? prev vs new hitbox coords/tiles? just store old in entity, new in global?
 * add entity state / animation
   * fix entity render function to support more than just player idle metasprite
   * emotes
 * tile hazards
 * store static entity(-state) data in rom arrays (heights, paddings, etc), index with defines
+* de-duplicate and streamline code in entity movement / collision detection
+  * make movement / hitbox edge iteration based on signed inputs and start/finish coords
+    * get_edge_tile_type can take a fixed coordinate and two bounds for any edge check
+  * only calc collision if tile changes? prev vs new hitbox coords/tiles? just store old in entity, new in global?
 * make conversion operation #defines / inlines
-* make move directions -1,0,1 for x and y
 * automate level/tilemap builds
 * add horizontal scrolling
 * camera safety measure for if old vs new position is more than 1 tile difference